Architectural Selection Framework for Synthetic Network Traffic: Quantifying the Fidelity-Utility Trade-off: Evaluation Metrics

+Fidelity refers to the necessity for synthetic data to resemble the underlying statistical properties of real data closely \cite{wolf2024benchmarking}.
+This metric's core mathematical definition is that each variable's probability distribution in the synthetic dataset should closely match that of the corresponding variable in the real dataset \cite{yang2023structured}.
+However, beyond replicating the individual behavior of each variable, it is equally important to examine the interdependencies and relationships between variables.
+To evaluate these relationships, we compare the correlations among variables in both datasets \cite{kiran2024methodology}.
+Thus, we quantified this using three composite metrics: \begin{itemize} \item \textbf{Data Structure (DS)}: This binary metric checks for the strict adherence of synthetic variables to the original data’s logical minimum and maximum values, such as ensuring binary columns (e.g., \texttt{logged\_in}, \texttt{flag\_SF}) contain only 0 or 1 values.
+Failure to meet this structural requirement is marked as \texttt{NO} and indicates a fundamental flaw in the model's architectural generation process.
 For example, in Table \ref{table:NSL-KDD}, the first synthetic data set was generated by ROS, and the value in the DS column is \texttt{YES}, indicating that all binary and boolean variables adhered to their expected values.
 However, the next row, corresponding to SMOTE, shows \texttt{NO} under the DS column because, apart from the target variable in the NSL-KDD data, the binary and boolean variables did not conform to their expected values.
 This evaluation method helps assess whether each approach maintains the required data boundaries.

-\item \textbf{Correlation (Corr):} This assessment is performed by examining the correlation heatmap, which represents the absolute values of the correlation coefficients for all variables (see Figure \ref{fig:CORR_HEATMAP1} and Figure \ref{fig:CORR_HEATMAP2} for key NSL KDD heatmaps).
+\item \textbf{Correlation (Corr)}: This assessment is performed by examining the correlation heatmap, which represents the absolute values of the correlation coefficients for all variables (see Figure \ref{fig:CORR_HEATMAP1} and Figure \ref{fig:CORR_HEATMAP2} for key NSL KDD heatmaps).
 It evaluates the strength and direction of relationships in both real and synthetic datasets.
 If there is a significant difference between the absolute correlation heatmap of the synthetic data and the real data, as well as in the heatmap of the absolute correlation differences, the result is marked as \texttt{NO}.
 Otherwise, it is marked as \texttt{YES} in the Corr column of all of the results tables.

-\item \textbf{Probability Distribution (PD):} This compares the underlying probability distribution of each variable between the real and synthetic datasets, ensuring that their statistical properties are aligned.